 A lot of us love our container gardens… They allow you to grow things in a small space, or in a “no garden” space like a balcony, they cut down on maintenance chores, and they bring plants right up to the places you spend time so you can enjoy them!
 Oh, and they are pretty, too!
 But did you know you can go beyond the traditional annuals in a container?
 Almost anything can be grown in a container when the right requirements are met, don’t be afraid to think out of the box.
 (Or pot!)
+Try these best unexpected plants you can grow in containers, you won’t be disappointed.
 First, a quick refresh on the basics for container gardening.

 - Always match the size of the container to the size of the plants, especially large plants.
 Nothing makes a container garden fail faster than outgrowing it’s space too quickly!